 As a leader, see yourself as a coach who:

-- Ensures each girl can carry out her responsibilities within the troop.
+- Ensures each member understands and can carry out their responsibilities within the troop.

-- Encourages girls to build their skills and their ethics.
+- Encourages Girl Scouts to build their skills and their ethics.

 - Gives more responsibilities to the girls as they grow and develop.